The GoGlobal Fund 2018/19

 - Transgender students

-Terms and conditions
+Terms and conditions of the GoGlobal Fund

 - Retrospective applications are not accepted.
 You cannot apply for a GoGlobal Award if you are already studying, working or volunteering abroad.

 - Unless you are taking part in an academic-led project, you are responsible for making all booking and travel arrangements.
 You must demonstrate that you have considered the most economical options and that you have explored all other funding opportunities available to you.